sdb-cloud-ops/cloud-ops/_docs/Deploying/AWS/deploying.md

 ## Prerequisites

-1. A SingleStore DB 7.3 or later cluster to monitor (the Source cluster)
+1. A SingleStore DB 7.3 or later cluster to monitor (the Source
+    > cluster).

-2. Optional: A separate SingleStore DB 7.3 or later cluster to collect monitoring data (the Metrics cluster)
+2. Optional: A separate SingleStore DB 7.3 or later cluster to collect
+    > monitoring data (the Metrics cluster).

     a.
 This can be the same as, or separate from, the Source cluster.

     b.
-If you opt to use a separate cluster, we recommend a cluster with two aggregator nodes and two leaf nodes, each with 2TB disks and with high availability (HA) enabled.
+If you opt to use a separate cluster, we recommend a cluster
+        > with two aggregator nodes and two leaf nodes, each with 2TB
+        > disks and with high availability (HA) enabled.

-3. A Grafana 6.0.0 or later instance that can access the Metrics cluster.
+3. A Grafana 6.0.0 or later instance that can access the Metrics
+    > cluster.

 ##